duckduckio/pages.duckduck.io/_posts/2022-09-06-add-private-key-entry-to-http-ssl-keystore.md

 ---
-title: "Add PrivateKey to HTTP PKCS - Unable to create enrollment token Error"
+title: "Import CA Cert as PrivateKeyEntry - Solve Unable to create enrollment token Error"
 date: 2022-09-06 20:23 +0800
 author: aold619
 description: "Follow this post to solve the ERROR: Unable to create an enrollment token.
 Elasticsearch node HTTP layer SSL configuration Keystore doesn't contain any PrivateKey entries where the associated certificate is a CA certificate."